 Niagara Region is investing in tomorrow to make sure we have the infrastructure to serve current and future residents and businesses in Niagara.

 A Schedule 'C' Class Environmental Assessment is underway to plan for a new wastewater treatment plant and improvements to wastewater systems in the South Niagara Falls area.

 The new plant and system upgrades will meet growing needs and provide environmental benefits to the South Niagara Falls area.
 The public, stakeholders and agencies will be consulted and engaged through each step.

 The environmental assessment is a transparent, mandated process that will identify and confirm some important factors:

 We undertook an integrated process called Niagara 2041 where the Region looked at water and wastewater infrastructure, growth planning and transportation to establish a plan for Niagara's future.
-It identified significant opportunity for growth in the South Niagara Falls area.
+Of the total growth (employment and population) expected in Niagara Falls by 2041, 64 per cent of that growth is expected in South Niagara Falls area.

 Under this process, the 2016 Water and Wastewater Master Servicing Plan Update was completed.
 A key recommendation was to establish a new wastewater treatment plant in the South Niagara Falls area and have the sewer systems in the southern area connect to this new facility.
 Niagara Region Council and Niagara Falls Council adopted these recommendations in 2017.

 spring to Fall 2019

 February 9, 2022

 Email Albert Succi